-- Data Services features are services feature is no longer shipped with WSO2 Application Server.
-If you need to use the data services hosting feature, you have two options:
+- Data Services features are no longer shipped with WSO2 Application Server.
+If you need to use data services hosting feature, you have two options:

 - The configurations for SaaS web applications has changed in AS 5.3.0.
 In previous releases, SaaS configurations were enabled in the

-web.xmlfile of the web application by adding a context-param called
+web.xmlfile of web application by adding a context-param called

 carbon.enable.saas.
 In AS 5.3.0, SaaS is configured via the